yast/yast.github.io/_posts/2019-01-31-highlights-of-yast-development-sprint-69-70.md

 improved and loading a file with 10.000 lines now takes approximately 30s on the same configuration where it crashed before.

-## Disabling CD/DVD Repositories After Installation   {#disabling-cd-dvd-repositories-after-installation}
+## Disabling CD/DVD Repositories After Installation

 If you install your system from a CD/DVD source it usually happens that this repository was not available for whole live of the system.
 In some